 Default: INFO

-Optional Path to a file where the test results will be stored in junit xml format
+[Optional] The path to a file where the test results will be stored in JUnit XML format.

 Example C:\results\result.xml